Bruce Sterling

 Michael Bruce Sterling (born April 14, 1954) is an American science fiction author known for his novels and short fiction and editorship of the Mirrorshades anthology.
 In particular, he is linked to the cyberpunk subgenre.

-Sterling's first science-fiction story, Man-Made Self, was sold in 1976.
+Sterling's first science-fiction story, "Man-Made Self", was sold in 1976.
 He is the author of science-fiction novels, including Schismatrix (1985), Islands in the Net (1988), and Heavy Weather (1994).
 In 1992, he published his first non-fiction book, The Hacker Crackdown: Law and Disorder on the Electronic Frontier.

-Writings
+He has been interviewed for documentaries such as Freedom Downtime, TechnoCalyps and Traceroute.

+Writing

 Sterling is one of the founders of the cyberpunk movement in science fiction, along with William Gibson, Rudy Rucker, John Shirley, Lewis Shiner, and Pat Cadigan.
 In addition, he is one of the subgenre's chief ideological promulgators.
 This has earned him the nickname "Chairman Bruce".
 He was also one of the first organizers of the Turkey City Writer's Workshop, and is a frequent attendee at the Sycamore Hill Writer's Workshop.
 He won Hugo Awards for his novelettes "Bicycle Repairman" (1996) and "Taklamakan" (1998).
-His first novel, Involution Ocean, published in 1977, features the world Nullaqua where all the atmosphere is contained in a single, miles-deep crater.
+His first novel, Involution Ocean (1977), features the world Nullaqua where all the atmosphere is contained in a single, miles-deep crater.
 The story concerns a ship sailing on the ocean of dust at the bottom and hunting creatures called dustwhales.
 It is partially a science-fictional pastiche of Moby-Dick by Herman Melville.

 In the early 1980s, Sterling wrote a series of stories set in the Shaper/Mechanist universe: the Solar System is colonized, with two major warring factions.
 The Mechanists use a great deal of computer-based mechanical technologies; the Shapers do genetic engineering on a massive scale.
 The situation is complicated by the eventual contact with alien civilizations; humanity eventually splits into many subspecies, with the implication that some of these vanish from the galaxy, reminiscent of the singularity in the works of Vernor Vinge.
 The Shaper/Mechanist stories can be found in the collections Crystal Express and Schismatrix Plus, which contains the novel Schismatrix and all of the stories set in the Shaper/Mechanist universe.
 Alastair Reynolds identified Schismatrix and the other Shaper/Mechanist stories as one of the greatest influences on his own work.

 In the 1980s, Sterling edited the science fiction critical fanzine Cheap Truth under the alias of Vincent Omniaveritas.
 He wrote a column called Catscan for the now-defunct science fiction critical magazine SF Eye.
 He contributed a chapter to Sound Unbound: Sampling Digital Music and Culture (MIT Press, 2008) edited by Paul D. Miller, a.k.a.
 DJ Spooky.
 From April 2009 through May 2009, he was an editor at Cool Tools.

 From October 2003 to May 2020 Sterling blogged at "Beyond the Beyond", which was hosted by Wired until the COVID-19 pandemic led Condé Nast to cut back because of an advertising slump.
 He also contributed to other print and online platforms, including The Magazine of Fantasy & Science Fiction.